eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 .. _xtypes_bitset_inheritance:

-Bitsets allows inheritance aswell, exactly with the same OOP meaning.
+Bitsets allows inheritance as well, exactly with the same OOP meaning.
 To inherit from another bitset, users must follow the same process as with :ref:`structures <xtypes_structure_inheritance>`, but using bitset types.